spacecomx/cdk-billing-alarm/docs/DOCUMENTATION.md

 <a name="example_4"></a>

-### Link alarm to a specific AWS Account in master/payer account.
+### Example 4: Link alarm to a specific AWS Service.

 The billing alarm can be attached to any AWS Service used in your AWS account.
 This will give you fine-grain control over billing estimates for just that AWS Service.
 An additional configuration option `metricDimensions` is made available, to add custom metrics to the billing alarm.